oliversalzburg/iac-aws-bootstrap/README.md

 - State store and lock table reside in home region.
 - State store and lock table are encrypted with multi-region KMS key.
 - Resulting identifiers are stored in KMS encrypted SSM parameters.
 - State, lock, and keys are replicated to secondary region.
-Only keys are additionally replicated to a "keystore region".
+  Keys are additionally replicated to a "keystore region".
 - State and replica have distinct log buckets in their respective regions.
 - State version history and log history are maintained through lifecycle management.